timothyrenner/turbine/README.md

 Suppose you have a CSV file that's too big for memory - like 20G or something like that - and you need to perform some transformations on it that will break it into a couple of files.
 What's the best tool for this work?
 Well, you can't load it into memory, which means that whatever intermediate stage you have between the initial file and the final files needs to be carefully considered.
-The first think I personally reach for when faced with a data processing task is the command line -  Unix / Linux command line programs are super fast because they're written in C, and they're built to be chained together with the pipe, which sends data through one line at a time, so memory isn't usually an issue (`sort` is a counter example).
+The first thing I personally reach for when faced with a data processing task is the command line -  Unix / Linux command line programs are super fast because they're written in C, and they're built to be chained together with the pipe, which sends data through one line at a time, so memory isn't usually an issue (`sort` is a counter example).
 The issue with that is you can't _branch_ a pipe.
 You'll be stuck scanning that big file twice to get what you want.
 Moreover, all of those tools are single core.